Was The Land of Yesterday the first book you’ve ever written?

 What's something about you that people might be surprised to find out?

 I have synesthesia.
 When I write, I hear the beats of words like music.
-I can also smell colors, see the color of numbers, and feel the emotion of each.
+I can also smell colors, see the colors of numbers, and feel the emotion of each.
 Words have corresponding colors as well, whole passages, and books, too.
-The most colorful book I’ve ever read is The Daughter of Smoke and Bone, which is like a rainbow.
-The darkest would have to be anything by Edgar Allen Poe.
+The most colorful book I’ve ever read is The Daughter of Smoke and Bone by Laini Taylor, which is like a rainbow of color and words.
+The darkest would have to be anything by Edgar Allen Poe and The Road by Cormac McCarthy.

 Your worst habit?